Harald rig breakdown from Parzival Roethlein on Vimeo.

 In 2011 I worked on my last student short at Filmakademie called Harald: https://www.facebook.com/haraldfilm

 The faces use a standard blendshape + joint combination to match the expression sheet and allow for customization.
 Reverse wrap deformer for eye bulge in eyelid.
 Eyelid joints sliding on geometry.
-Rig performance had some priority for me and the finished rig showing the final deformation (one subdivision level) ran at over 20 fps.
+Rig performance had some priority and the finished rig showing the final deformation (one subdivision level) ran at over 20 fps.

 I created some animation scripts for the project Maya shelf including a UI (first time using Qt) requested by the animators, which was supposed to be similar to the one they used in a previous Filmakademie short: Der Besuch